markgllin/Hobbit-Text-Game/README.md

 # Hobbit-Text-Game
-First major programming project coded in Python from 3(?) years ago.
+First programming project coded in Python from 2013.

 This project is a text based game following the storyline of the Hobbit, specifically the scene where Bilbo Baggins is about to enter the cave guarded by Smaug.